Ziad-NUL-Y3-SE/ToDone/README.md

 The MVP was completed after all four core features were working reliably on both desktop and mobile.
 This formed the foundation for testing and documentation in later sections.

+## SECTION 5 – TEST-DRIVEN DEVELOPMENT (TDD) AND CI/CD SETUP

+### Test-Driven Development (TDD)

+ToDone adopted a simplified TDD workflow to ensure each function was reliable and regression-free.

+Tests were written *before* implementation to define expected behaviour.
+This approach helped validate logic and identify edge cases early in the development cycle.

+Key tests included:

+- **Adding Tasks** – Confirmed that a new task is appended to the list
+- **Completing Tasks** – Validated checkbox toggling changes task status
+- **Deleting Tasks** – Ensured deleted tasks are removed from the DOM
+- **Clearing Tasks** – Checked that “Clear All” removes completed items only
+- **Input Validation** – Confirmed that empty strings do not create tasks

+Tests were written using pure JavaScript and embedded directly in the project, providing lightweight assurance without additional libraries.

+> ✅ Test design prioritised clarity and relevance over complexity, in line with the project’s minimalist architecture.

+---

+### CI/CD Setup with GitHub Actions

+To support reliable deployment and future scalability, a basic CI/CD pipeline was configured using **GitHub Actions**.

+The `.github/workflows/ci.yml` file included steps for:

+- ✅ Checking code for errors using ESLint (if added)
+- ✅ Running test scripts
+- ✅ Verifying build success (optional for more advanced deployments)

+This setup ensured that any push to the `main` branch automatically triggered:

+1. **Linting and Testing** – Immediate feedback on broken code
+2. **Build Verification** – Prepared the repo for future integration with static hosting (e.g., GitHub Pages or Netlify)

+---

+### Benefits of CI/CD

+Implementing CI/CD brought several advantages:

+- 🛠 **Rapid Feedback** – Issues identified during pull requests, before merging
+- 🔁 **Repeatability** – Ensured every commit was tested in a clean environment
+- 🚀 **Scalability** – Laid the groundwork for deployment automation

+The GitHub Actions workflow supported a professional engineering mindset, mirroring practices used in workplace software delivery pipelines.